stevejr/toolkit/docs/cmd/tk.md

     --branch=master \
     --interval=3m

-  # List git sources and their status
+  # List GitRepository sources and their status
   tk get sources git

   # Trigger a git sync
   tk sync source git webapp-latest

-  # Export git sources in YAML format
+  # Export GitRepository sources in YAML format
   tk export source git --all > sources.yaml

   # Create a kustomization for deploying a series of microservices